godotengine/godot-docs/classes/class_gpuparticlescollision3d.rst

 +-----------+----------------------+
 | *Getter*  | get_cull_mask()      |
 +-----------+----------------------+

+The particle rendering layers (:ref:`VisualInstance3D.layers<class_VisualInstance3D_property_layers>`) that will be affected by the collision shape.
+By default, all particles that have :ref:`ParticlesMaterial.collision_enabled<class_ParticlesMaterial_property_collision_enabled>` set to ``true`` will be affected by a collision shape.

+After configuring particle nodes accordingly, specific layers can be unchecked to prevent certain particles from being affected by attractors.
+For example, this can be used if you're using an attractor as part of a spell effect but don't want the attractor to affect unrelated weather particles at the same position.

+Particle attraction can also be disabled on a per-process material basis by setting :ref:`ParticlesMaterial.attractor_interaction_enabled<class_ParticlesMaterial_property_attractor_interaction_enabled>` on the :ref:`GPUParticles3D<class_GPUParticles3D>` node.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`